Objectives are essential to shape your survey questions

-- Pilot the survey and refine the survey goals and questions
+- Pilot the survey and refine the survey goals, objectives and questions

 Defining clear survey goals and objectives at the start will ensure that you ask the right questions of the right people and get the information and ideas you really need.